-The Temple of Karnak is not a single temple but a temple complex which developed over a period of 1500 years.
-It is one of the largest religious complexes in the world and consists of gates, pillars, halls, obelisks, statues and a sacred lake.
+The Temple of Karnak is not a single temple but a temple complex that developed over a period of 1500 years.
+It is one of the largest religious complexes in the world, second only to Angkor Wat, and consists of gates, pillars, halls, obelisks, statues and a sacred lake.
 Each of the Pharaohs would make further additions and then remove those erected by their predecessors; thereby replacing them with their own.
-In order to make the people believe that they were the builders, they would remove predecessorsí cartouches and replace them with their own.
-The Temple played a significant part in the Egypt of the Pharaohs, being situated in what was Thebes, the religious capital of Egypt.
+In order to make the people believe that they were the builders, they would remove predecessors’ cartouches and replace them with their own.
+The Temple played a significant part in the Egypt of the Pharaohs, being situated in what was Thebes, which was then the capital of Egypt.

 To see more photographs and take a virtual tour of the site click on the photoshow below.